HealthLinkBC File #68k, November 2013

 What kind of supplement is best?

+Multivitamin/mineral supplements have close to the daily recommended amounts for adults, except calcium, and are a safe choice for most people.
 When choosing a multivitamin/mineral supplement, choose one for your age group and gender.

 Are large amounts of vitamins and minerals ever needed?